Transform Your Space: Make Your Home Pet and Child Friendly with Expert Tips for Safety and Harmony.

 Also, the flooring should be durable.
 Since you spend most of your time indoors, you should choose the best flooring for your health and safety.

-Carpets can provide a soft surface for your kids and pets to play on and make it a safe home.
+According to The Spruce, carpets can provide a soft surface for your kids and pets to play on and make it a safe home.

 They’re slip-resistant and perfect for insulation.
 Another flooring option is natural hardwood that doesn’t require glue and other chemicals during installation.